 Toshiko Takaezu’s work is included in numerous collections all over the world, including the Smithsonian Institution, Washington, D.C.; the Museum of Contemporary Crafts and the Metropolitan Museum of Art, both in New York City, NY; the Philadelphia Museum of Art, Philadelphia, PA; the Baltimore Museum of Art in Maryland; and the National Museum of Bangkok, Thailand, among many more.
-She had a solo exhibition of her work at the Philadelphia Museum of Art, The Poetry of Clay: The Art of Toshiko Takaezu.
+Takaezu worked in her studio and gardens in Quakertown, New Jersey.
+She had a solo exhibition of her work was featured at the Philadelphia Museum of Art, entitled The Poetry of Clay: The Art of Toshiko Takaezu.
 She was the recipient of various honors and awards such as the Gold Medal of the American Craft Council, the Human Treasure Award from the University of North Carolina, several honorary doctorate degrees, and had been named a Living Treasure of Hawaii.